piotr-maciag/OeSNN-UAD/README.md

 ### eSNN.cpp

 Definitions of functions and variables used by the proposed eSNN architecture.
-In particular *TraineSNN()* is the main function called in the *main.cpp* file.
+In particular, *TraineSNN()* is the main function called in the *main.cpp* file.

 ### main.cpp

 Main file of the project.
+To produce anomaly classification results on your data files or data file in anomaly detection benchmarks you need change paths at the begining of *main* function.

 ## Input Data Format